 In verse 7, e ve e jere tornade compagne di dut il cuarp is to be understood as and behold, it had gone back (to) just like (the colour of) the rest of his body.

-In verse 9, e se no crodin nancje a di chescj doi spiei is to be understood as and if they do not believe even these two signs.
-The Lord then says, if the first two signs are not believed: tu cjolarâs un sclip di aghe dal flum (you will take a bit of water from the river) e tu le strucjarâs par tiere (and you will pour it on the ground) e l’aghe che tu varâs uride dal flum (and the water that you will have taken up from the river), tocjant la tiere sute ([upon] touching the dry land), si tramudarà in sanc (will turn into blood).
+In verse 9, e se no crodin nancje a di chescj doi spiei means and if they do not believe even these two marvels.
+If they are not believed, the Lord says: tu cjolarâs un sclip di aghe dal flum (you will take a bit of water from the river) e tu le strucjarâs par tiere (and you will pour it on the ground) e l’aghe che tu varâs uride dal flum (and the water that you will have taken up from the river), tocjant la tiere sute ([upon] touching the dry land), si tramudarà in sanc (will turn into blood).
 Urît is the past participle of the verb urî; you find it accorded in the feminine as uride to agree in gender with aghe.
 Of the verb urî, Friulian also uses the variant aurî.

 You find a number of ways of saying to get angry in this grouping of verses: cjapâse (verse 10) and inrabiâsi (verse 13).
 The se ending of cjapâse is a contraction of si + le; this usage might be better understood more literally as to take it (anger) upon oneself.
 You find these usages employed in the negated second-person singular of the imperative: no sta cjapâte and no sta inrabiâti, both of which mean do not get angry.
 In verse 14, you find yet another way to talk about getting angry: al Signôr i vignì sù la rabie (unto the Lord the anger arose).